Dozens of melon-breads, no pounds gained. What is her secret?

 Kurita from Eyeshield 21.
 The man ate 100 cream puffs on one occassion.
 In an Omake, Kurita ate 4 bowls of rice that are stacked to tower way above the bowl itself with enough food there to feed a large family.
 That's his breakfast.

 Chang aka Cyborg 006 from Cyborg 009.He's a restaurateur with his own business on top of that, and that he also worked in the food industry before being turned into a Cyborg.
+Furthermore, his Cyborg ability (fire breathing) helps in his line of work.

 In The Prince of Tennis there's Kei Tanishi from the Higa team.
 Big, mean, with the physique of a Sumo wrestler, and able to put away HUGE amounts of food.
 Seeing him eat yakiniku made Fuji lose his appetite, and that's saying much.